-Your doctor may also suggest a radical prostatectomy with removal of your pelvic lymph nodes if your lymphatic chasrge is low, meaning that very few lymph nodes have been diagnosed with cancer.
+Your doctor may also suggest a radical prostatectomy with the removal of your pelvic lymph nodes if your lymphatic charge is low, meaning that very few lymph nodes have been diagnosed with cancer.

 Sometimes the doctor may prefer to wait and monitor your PSA level.
 Indeed, in about 10% to 15% of lymph node metastases cases, the PSA rate remains stable for several years.